The Next Generation of Indigenous Leaders

 We developed this resource to support communities wishing to launch their own on-the-land Indigenous youth programs.
 Download the Toolkit

-We know that reconnecting Indigenous youth to traditional roles as land stewards is a critical conservation investment.
-We offer facilitation support to communities as they implement these programs.
+Reconnecting Indigenous youth to traditional roles as land stewards is a critical conservation investment.
+We offer facilitation support to communities as they plan and evaluate these programs.
 Read How We've Supported Emerging Leaders in the Great Bear Rainforest

 Connecting students and leaders is critical for a youth program's long-term success.
 To build these connections, Nature United supports virtual learning opportunities and in-person exchanges.
 Read About a Community Exchange Between Students in Alaska and B.C.